mrlhansen/release_monitor/README.md

 * **regexp**: Optional regexp pattern for filtering the version tag.
 It should contain a single capture group for the version string.

 ### Folder
-This backend scans a list of files/packages using the specified regexp pattern and finds the newest version of that package by looking at the associated date.
+This backend scans a list of files/packages using the specified regexp pattern.
 * **name**: Name of the software.
 * **info**: Optional URL for the software, which will be exported as part of the metrics.
 * **path**: URL for the list of files.